-DOJ LEGAL ANALYSIS
+DOJ LEGAL ANÁLYSIS

-36. (TS/ CIA's OGC sought guidance from DoJ regarding the legal bounds of EITs vis-à-vis individuals detained under the MON authorization.
-The ensuing legal opinions focus on the Convention Against Torture and Other Cruel, Inhumane and Degrading Treatment or Punishment (Torture Convention), sepecially as implemented in the U.S. criminal code, 18 U.S.C.
+36. (TS CIA's OGC sought guidance from DoJ regarding the legal bounds of EITs vis-à-vis individuals detained The ensuing legal opinions focus on the Convention Against Torture and Other Cruel, Inhumane and Degrading Treatment or Punishment (Torture Convention), especially as implemented in the U.S. criminal code, 18 U.S.C.
 2340-2340A.